aws-samples/secure-pipelines-in-aws-workshop/docs/07-cleanup.md

 	* Go to <a href="https://s3.console.aws.amazon.com/s3/home?region=us-west-2#" target="_blank">Amazon S3</a> console.
     * Go into the s3 bucket you created in module 1 and delete all of the contents.
     * After the bucket is empty, delete the bucket.
     * Look for *artifactstorebucket* and delete all of the contents.
+You will have to click the "Show" button to show all versions of files.
+The versions of files also have to be deleted before the bucket can be deleted.
     * After the bucket is empty, delete the bucket.

 2. Delete the Cloudformation stack.